ethereum/ethereum-org-website/src/content/developers/tutorials/fetch-price-data-in-solidity-smart-contracts/index.md

 AggregatorV3Interface internal priceFeed;
 ```

-In the constructor of the Price Feed reference contract, we can then initialize the address of the price feed we’re interested in.
-By exploring the Ethereum Price Feeds page in the Chainlink documentation, we can find all the price feed contract addresses that Chainlink currently provides.
+In the constructor of the <a href="https://docs.chain.link/docs/ethereum-addresses">Price Feed reference contract</a>, we can then initialize the address of the price feed we’re interested in.
+By exploring the <a href="https://docs.chain.link/docs/ethereum-addresses">Ethereum Price Feeds page</a> in the Chainlink documentation, we can find all the price feed contract addresses that Chainlink currently provides.
 Navigate to the Kovan portion of the page and choose a price feed.
-For the purposes of this example, we’ll choose the ETH/USD Price Feed, whose address is 0x9326BFA02ADD2366b30bacB125260Af641031331.
+For the purposes of this example, we’ll choose the <a href="https://data.chain.link/eth-usd">ETH/USD</a> Price Feed, whose address is <a href="https://kovan.etherscan.io/address/0x9326BFA02ADD2366b30bacB125260Af641031331">0x9326BFA02ADD2366b30bacB125260Af641031331</a>.

 ```
 priceFeed = AggregatorV3Interface(0x9326BFA02ADD2366b30bacB125260Af641031331);
 ```

 A function has been defined called getLatestPrice to obtain the latest price from the Price Feed Aggregator contract that was instantiated in the constructor above.
-To do this, a new function was defined that calls the latestRoundData function from the Aggregator contract.
+To do this, a new function was defined that calls the <a href="https://docs.chain.link/docs/price-feeds-api-reference#latestrounddata">latestRoundData</a> function from the Aggregator contract.
 This is the function that returns the current state of the Aggregator contract, and in this case, we are taking the current price and returning it in our consuming function.

 ```   function getLatestPrice() public view returns (int) {
         (